Swarovski Optik are renowned the world over for their excellence in producing the highest quality premium binoculars, telescopes and riflescopes.

 Aimed at the professional or serious sports enthusiast, Swarovski often set the standard and produce some of the highest quality optical instruments incorporating highly ergonomic designs, functionality, versatility and optical excellence.
 This ensures that despite their relatively high prices Swarovski binoculars are still one of the most used on the market today.

 One of the principal ideas behind their quest for quality is that once you buy Swarovski binocular, you have a pair for life.
 A sign of this philosophy is that almost all their binoculars come with lenses that incorporate their easy-to-clean external coating that increases longevity.

-In 2012, Swarovski updated their portfolio of binoculars and they now offer a larger selection of binoculars covering a slightly wider price range, although all are at still at the top end of the market:
+Having said that back in 2012 they expanded their range and they now offer a larger selection of binoculars than ever before covering a slightly wider price range, although it has to be said all are still very high end products aimed the top end of the market:

 EL = Ergonomic, Light

 The most popular of their range are the Swarovski EL series binoculars that have been the benchmark of ultra-premium optics for a while.
 There is no question that these are some of the very best.
 Not many other binoculars can produce an image with the sharpness and natural color reproduction of the EL binocular.
 The open-bridge design is a favorite for birders as they are lightweight and easy handle.
 Included in their whole host of features is the easy to clean external lens coatings called Swaroclean making them not only simple to take care of, but longer lasting.
 Swarovski EL binoculars also include the new SnapShot adapter for simple connection of a digital camera through your Swarovski lens.
 Available in 42mm and 32mm objective lens sizes, the Swarovski EL could easily be the last pair of binoculars you will ever buy.

 Compact binoculars, that still offer an impressive performance, yet also at a competitive price point and make some of the best value for money binoculars in the Swarovski range.